-Are symbol of are length dimension displays both in front of the dimension text and above it, which is adjustable from "Other Items" tab either in "New Dimension Style" dialog box or "Modify Dimension Style" dialog box.
+Arc symbol of arc length dimension displays both in front of the dimension text and above it, which is adjustable from "Other Items" tab either in "New Dimension Style" dialog box or "Modify Dimension Style" dialog box.

 Additionally, orthogonal or radial extension line is available for arc length dimension, only the included angle of the arc segment selected for creating arc length dimension is smaller than 90 degrees can display its orthogonal extension line.